edhowland/viper/Bugs.md

 with the actual/v, if set, call the block or lambda.

+## Implement trampoline function to get around lack of tail-code optimization in Vish recursion

+### Abstract

+Vish does not implement TCO, so there is a danger of stack overflow if recursive functions or mutually recursive function nest too deeply.
+The latter is particularily relevant when doing with a meta mode situation.

+### What to do: implement trampoline function that works with 3 thunks, taking an initial continuation thunk to start

+#### The thunks:

+1. pred : executed to see if should return from the tramp fn
+2. continuation : The thunk that performs the deconstruction and returns these 3 thunks again
+3. xthunk : The exit thunk that is called and returned from the tramp fn if the pred returns true

+### Scheme code to investigate goes here.

+### Usage within Viper itself.

+The plan is to use VFS to  keep track of the current executing  event handler

+/v/events
+ .../exit : Special case that gets performed in tha at_exit Ruby case when Vish is leaving the building, like Elvis.
+... /meta : The current executing meta mode: E.g. vip, com, vim, etc.

+/v/events/current : The current event handler in operation.

+1. pred

 ## Closures are not exactly equivalent to scheme closures

 In scheme, you can create a getter, setter closure over some parameter passed to the construction constructer